Here’s a bucket list of winter activities filled with classic wintertime fun and new and unique ideas for kids and adults.

 Food supplies become as scarce as the leaves on deciduous trees for many of our bird animals and friends in the winter.
 So, supply the birds and animals in your neighborhood with any foods they need to help sustain them through the long, cold winter months.

 To do this, some people decorate an outdoor winter solstice or Yule tree filled with safe edible ornaments for the birds and animals in their region or biome.
 In comparison, others supply homemade nectar for hummingbirds in a hummingbird feeder, birdseed in a bird feeder (our bird friends like hanging bird feeder trays best), and nuts for their nutty squirrel friends on their patio.

 22. Go ice skating or snowshoeing

 Ice skating and snowshoeing are winter activities the whole family will enjoy.
-So, make a plan to head to the local ice skating rink; outdoor skate rinks are always magical during the wintertime.
+So, plan to head to the local ice skating rink; outdoor skate rinks are always magical in the wintertime.
 Or, gift the whole family with snowshoes and invite everyone out into the snow for a walk.
 Outdoor winter activities are always fun for everyone–and healthy too!

 23. Ride down a snowy mountain

 There are many fun ways to ride down a snowy mountain in the winter.
 Sleds, toboggans, and inflatable tubes offer an easy way for kids to play in the snow outside in their backyard.
 While ski mountains and snowboarding resorts provide an outdoor playground for young and old alike to ride down a snowy mountain on ski planks with poles or a snowboard.
 So grab your outdoor winter ride-on toy of choice and head for the snowy hills and snow-covered mountains to go for a ride this winter.